 All finishers will receive a medal.

-Prize giving will take place at Finish
+Prize giving will take place at the Finish.
+Prize giving will be at 11h00.

 Toilets will be available at the Start and at the Finish.